go101/immutable-value-proposal/README.md

   Note, the writer head itself might be a constant, which is a read-only value.

 Some details about the `T:reader` notation need to be noted:
-1. `:reader` is not allowed to appear in type declarations.
+1. `:reader` is not allowed to appear in type declarations, except it is used to specify function parameter and result roles.
-   For example, `type T []int:reader` is invalid.
+   * For example, `type T []int:reader` is invalid, but `type T func (T:reader)` is valid.
+   * And please note that, as long as one result of a function is a reader value, then the result list part of the function proptotype literal must be enclosed in a pair of `()`.
+For example, `func() T:reader` is invalid, it must be `func() (T:reader)`.
 1. The notation `[]*chan T:reader` can only mean `([]*chan T):reader`, whereas `[]*chan (T:reader)`, `[]*((chan T):reader)`
    and `[]((*chan T):reader)` are all invalid notations.